zilliztech/zdoc/docs/tutorials/faqs/faqs-resource-planning.md

 The "Cost-optimized Compute Unit" provides the same large capacity as the "Capacity-optimized" option, but at a lower cost with reduced search performance.
 This option is ideal for budget-conscious projects that need ample storage without high-performance demands.

-For more details, see [Choose the Right CU Type and Size](https://docs.zilliz.com/docs/choose-the-right-cu-type-and-size).
+For more details, see [Select the Right CU](./cu-types-explained-1).

 ### How can I downgrade from Enterprise plan to Standard plan?{#how-can-i-downgrade-from-enterprise-plan-to-standard-plan}